-I am a principal cyber security engineer at ZF TRW.
-Previously, I worked as a research engineer at HP Labs.
+I am a Technical Specialist in Cyber Security at ZF (ZRE - ZF Race Engineering).
+I am a UK Expert to the international working group developing ISO/SAE 21434 Road vehicles.
+Previously, I worked in ZF's Div A as a Principal Cyber security engineer.
+I have also worked as a research engineer at HP Security Labs.
 I did my PhD in computer science from the University of Birmingham where I was supervised by Prof. Mark Ryan.

 I have been fortunate to work with Prof. Michael Clarkson at the George Washinton University as a research assistant from Dec '12 to April '13.
 I also enjoyed working with Liqun Chen at the Hewlett Packard Labs, Bristol and Prof. Peter Ryan at the University of Luxembourg.